 Eventually, it leads to cause problems with the bladder, urinary system, or kidneys.
 However, It includes symptoms such as frequent urination, the feeling of incomplete bladder emptying, the urgency to urinate, and straining to urinate.
 Medical and surgical treatment options are available for BPH in Avicenna hospital.

 How is Urinary Tract Infection Treated?

 Antibiotics are generally used as the first-line treatment for urinary tract infections.
 The prescribed drugs and duration of use depend on the results of the urine analysis, and the type of bacteria found in your urine.
 However, if not treated, the infection in the urinary tract can spread to the kidneys and worsen over time.
 Nevertheless, the symptoms include a burning sensation when urinating, persistent urge to urinate, bloody urine, or pelvic pain in women after urinating.

 What doctor should I see for kidney stones?

 A urologist and specialist in kidney stone surgery should be visited to diagnose and treat kidney stones.
 Due to the possibility of using surgical methods to treat large stones.

 How are kidney stones treated?

-The kidney stones treatment determined by the size, location, and type of the stones.
-Drinking water as much as 1.8 to 3.6 liters a day will keep the urine dilute and may prevent stone formation.
+The kidney stones treatment is determined by the size, location, and type of the stones.
+Drinking water as much as 1.8 to 3.6 litres a day will keep the urine dilute and may prevent stone formation.
 In addition, treatment of large stones may require different methods, such as sound waves to break up large stones, the use of an endoscope to remove stones in the ureter, or removing kidney stones through the skin, via open surgical intervention.